cvxpy/cvxpy/doc/source/examples/index.rst

 Examples
 ========

 These examples show many different ways to use CVXPY.
 The :ref:`basic` section shows how to solve some common optimization problems in CVXPY.
-The :ref:`applications` section contains more complex examples aimed at experts in convex optimization.
+The :ref:`advanced-python` and :ref:`applications` sections contains more complex examples aimed at experts in convex optimization.

 .. _basic: